 Your Wilderness Retreat

-Immerse yourself in authentic Alaskan comfort any time of year.
-Slow down and make some memories with family or friends in a cozy log cabin or well-appointed yurt after a day adventuring here in Wrangell St. Elias National Park & Preserve.
-Access the best of the Last Frontier's wildness and tranquility from the perfect base at our remote family lodge.
-Restore your soul among sweeping mountain peaks and vibrant taiga meadows far from the crowds.
-Recharge responsibly with our sustainable, off-grid power, and enjoy locally-sourced, wild-harvested cuisine while making your own unforgettable connection with Alaska.
+Experience authentic Alaskan comfort any season of year.
+Slow down and connect with family or friends in a cozy log cabin or premium yurt after a day exploring Wrangell St. Elias National Park & Preserve.
+Access the best of the Last Frontier's wildness and tranquility from our remote lakeside outfit.
+Restore your soul among sweeping mountain peaks and vibrant spruce meadows far from the crowds.
+Recharge responsibly with our sustainable, off-grid power, and enjoy delicious, small-batch, wild-harvested cuisine while discovering what makes Alaska so unforgettable.

 Comfort in Wild country

-The best of Alaska’s undiscovered taiga wilderness -find serenity, calm, and millions of pristine acres here in Wrangell-St. Elias National Park and Preserve, without a weather-dependent air or water taxi, and without the crowds.
-We offer unpretentious, authentic creature comforts and warm hospitality in a peaceful, one-of-a-kind setting that is unheard of in Alaska these days.
+Discover our peaceful haven of Alaskan wilderness -find serenity, calm, and millions of pristine acres here in Wrangell-St. Elias National Park and Preserve, without a weather-dependent air or water taxi, and without the crowds.
+We offer unpretentious, authentic creature comforts and warm hospitality in a one-of-a-kind setting that is unheard of in Alaska these days.

-Whether you're a first-time visitor or long-time trekker— we welcome you to our lodgings.
-We offer well-equipped log cabins, fully-appointed yurts, a historic tavern, liquor store, firewood, and shower house in summer.
+Whether you're a first-time visitor or long-time trekker— we welcome you!
+We offer comfortable log cabins and spacious yurts, a historic tavern, liquor store, firewood, and shower house in summer.
 We rely on renewable energy from wind, solar, and biomass to conserve resources and reduce our environmental impact.
-Our friendly staff are paid a living wage and many of our ingredients are locally grown and harvested to ensure a responsible, sustainable option for conscientious guests.
+Our friendly helpers earn a living wage and many of our ingredients are locally grown and harvested to ensure a responsible, sustainable option for conscientious guests.

-If you're looking for the real Alaska (with the creature comforts), you’ll find it here with us!
+If you're looking for the real Alaska, you’ll find it here with us!

 Explore Our Cabins